zy0531/EcoTrashAI/README.md

 - Optimizer
   - `optimizer = torch.optim.Adam(params=model.parameters(), lr=0.001, betas=(0.9, 0.999))`
+  - The Adam optimizer adaptively updates parameters by accumulating first and second moments of past gradients.
+It uses the square root of the second moment (often referred to as velocity) to normalize the updates, which helps prevent the vanishing or exploding of gradients.
+As a result, Adam emphasizes the direction (sign) of the gradient over its magnitude, leading to more stable and consistent parameter updates.
   - algorithm
     - get gradient: $g_t = \nabla f$
     - update biased first moment and second moment: